Dobiasd/frugally-deep/FAQ.md

 Frugally-deep does not support `training=True` on the inbound nodes.

-But if you'd like to remove this flag from the layers in you model, you can use the following function to do so before using `convert_model.py`:
+But if you'd like to remove this flag from the layers in your model, you can use the following function to do so before using `convert_model.py`:

 ```python3